SeleniumHQ/selenium/README.md

   ./go test

+This will detect your OS and run all the tests that are known to be stable for every browser that's appropriate to use for all language bindings.
+This can take a healthy amount of time to run.

 To run the minimal logical Selenium build:

   ./go test_javascript test_java

-This will detect your OS and run all the tests that are known to be stable for every browser that's appropriate to use for all language bindings.
-This can take a healthy amount of time to run.
+To get a list of tasks you could build, do:

+  ./go -T

 As a side note, none of the developers run tests using cygwin.
 It is very unlikely that the build will work as expected if you try and use cygwin.